Little England beyond Wales: History

-Norman period

-Early documentary evidence of Flemish immigration from England, rather than directly from Flanders, is given by contemporary William of Malmesbury (1095–1143), who wrote: The fact that they came via England, and that at that time the Flemish language was not markedly different from English, was likely to have influenced the English language becoming, and remaining, the dominant language of the area.

-Another contemporary writer, Caradoc of Llancarfan (fl.
-1135), was more explicit:
+Arnulf's Rebellion

+Arnulf de Montgomery the Earl of Pembroke rose in revolt against Henry I and was as a result disinherited.
+Up to that point Pembroke had been a fairly typical Marcher county, but after the rebellion was put down it became far more like an English shire, with intermediate landholders enjoying more independence.

+Flemish settlement

-A second batch of Flemings were sent to southwest Wales by King Henry in about 1113.
-According to Brut y Tywysogyon he:
+The Flemish immigration was from Flemish people from England, rather than directly from Flanders first started in 1105.
+A last batch of Flemings were sent to southwest Wales by King Henry in about 1111.
 Unsurprisingly, then, the Flemish language did not survive in the local dialect.
-Ranulf Higdon in his Polychronicon (1327) stated that Flemish was by his time extinct in southwest Wales, and George Owen in 1603 was adamant that Flemish was long extinct.

-Post-Norman period

-In 1155, under the orders of the new King Henry II, a third wave of Flemings were sent to Rhys ap Gruffydd's West Wales territories.
+According to George Owen of Henllys, writing in 1603, in 1155, under the orders of the new King Henry II, another wave of Flemings were sent to Rhys ap Gruffydd's West Wales territories.

 Gerald of Wales (c.1146-c.1223) and Brut y Tywysogyon recorded that "Flemings" were settled in south Pembrokeshire soon after the Norman invasion of Wales in the early 12th century.
 Gerald says this took place specifically in Roose.
 The Flemish were noted for their skill in the construction of castles, which were built throughout the Norman territories in Pembrokeshire.
 The previous inhabitants were said to have "lost their land", but this could mean either a total expulsion of the existing population, or merely a replacement of the land-owning class.

+Castle Building and Peace

 The development of Haverfordwest as the castle and borough controlling Roose dates from this period; this plantation occurred under the auspices of the Norman invaders.
-The Normans placed the whole of Southwest Wales under military control, establishing castles over the entire area, as far north as Cardigan.
+The Normans placed the whole of southwest Wales under military control, establishing castles over the entire area, as far north as Cardigan.

-What followed, starting with the reign of Edward I in the late 13th century, was 100 years of peace, particularly in "Little England", marked by subjugation of the Welsh by the English crown, which must have compounded the tendency of Welsh to become a minor language in the region.
-With the failure of Owain Glyndŵr's war of independence in the early 15th century, in which no fighting took place in "little England", came draconian laws affecting Wales, though these were, for reasons historians have not been able to ascertain, applied less rigorously here than elsewhere in Wales.
+What followed, starting with the reign of Edward I in the late 13th century, was 100 years of peace, particularly in "Little England", marked by the Edwardian conquest of Wales, which must have compounded the tendency of Welsh to become a minor language in the region.
+With the failure of Owain Glyndŵr's revolt in the early 15th century, in which no fighting took place in "little England", came punitive laws affecting Wales, though these were, for reasons historians have not been able to ascertain, applied less rigorously here than elsewhere in Wales.